scality/backbeat/docs/replication-retry.md

 ### Retry

-When a POST request is received for the retry route `/_/crr/failed/retry` the following steps occur:
+When a POST request is received for the route `/_/crr/failed` the following steps occur:

 1. Get the object's metadata stored by the Redis key (the schema of which is defined in [Redis](#redis)).